 Choosing a good MD or a PhD program, or medical school can be daunting.
 However, careful consideration of the following factors can make it very easy to make the right choice.

-- Preferred program size: Both MD and PhD programs have class sizes ranging from a single student to more than 100 students depending upon the medical university.
+- Preferred program size: Both MD and PhD programs have class sizes ranging from a single student to more than 100 students depending upon the medical school.
 You should opt for a smaller program size if you want more hands-on guidance.

-- Location of the medical school: As is with any academic degree, the location of the university can define your educational experience.
+- Location of the medical school: As is with any academic degree, the location of the school can define your educational experience.
 For instance, you should opt for a good medical school in the Caribbean if you want access to beautiful beaches and tropical surroundings.

 - Program duration: The choice between an MD or a PhD also depends on how much time you are willing to commit for your degree completion.
 An MD program can be a good choice if you want to pursue a clinical career immediately after your graduation.